 Nothing Worthwhile Is Easy

 Hopefully your hands and back have healed some since your last project.
 Now it’s time to break out you two best friends… your shovel, and your will and start digging again!
+Remember it is important to know there are no underground utilities before you dig.
+Always call before you dig.

 You want to remove dirt until you are 12 inches from where the top of your foundation will be.
 In order to achieve this, you will need wooden stakes, a hammer, a level, and a string line.
 After you paint out your outline take one stake at the highest part of your site and pound It Into the ground.
 The top of this stake will be the top of your foundation.